kurtissfrost/Monster-Killer/README.md

 ## About Monster Killer:

+Monster Killer is a passion project born out of my love for RPGs.
+It darws influence from Final Fantasy, NetHack, Dungeons & Dragons, and Sanctuary: Black Edition.
 This is a SUPER EARLY alpha build of a text based adventure game that I am working on.
 I am currently teaching myself pythin and this is as far as I have made it in the "development" of this.
 As I learn more, I will add more features.

 ## Deployment <br />